mobilpay/composer/README.md

     }
 </code>

-##### if there is issue with namespace in your platform , you can solve it by getting help from provider
+##### Note / Suggestions
-* for ex. in Laravel you can define a provider and put in your vendor and then set your namespace from the composer.json
+* if there is issue with namespace in your platform , you can solve it by getting help from Service Providers. for ex. in Laravel you can define a provider and put in your vendor and then set your namespace from the composer.json